- Financial Aid

 Please check the A-B Tech Madison Site homepage.
 For additional information and to apply, go to: www.abtech.edu/scholarships.
 As a reminder, all curriculum students seeking financial aid must complete their FAFSA (www.fafsa.gov) before the financial aid office is able to determine any financial aid eligibility.

-College placement testing (CPT), new student orientation, the Smart Measures Survey, and the TABE reading comprehension test are all available at the A-B Tech Madison Site.
+College Placement Testing (CPT), New Student Orientation (NSO), the Smart Measures Survey, Moodle Orientation, and the TABE reading comprehension test are all available at the A-B Tech Madison Site.
 Please call 649-2947 or 398-7700 to schedule an appointment or to ask questions about the testing process.

-Madison Site class offerings are listed on pages 72-75.
-Computer Basics and Technology Awareness, Computer Empowerment for the Workplace, and Pathways to Employment will be offered as free classes.
-Other Continuing Education classes planned for fall include Intro to Macintosh, Social Media, QuickBooks 2013, Effective Teacher Training, EMT Basic, Webpage Design/WordPress, Notary Public Education, Nurse Aide Level I, OSHA Forklift Operator, Excel 2013, and Basic Blacksmithing.
-See below for more info on many of these offerings.
+Madison Site class offerings are listed on pages 70-73.
+We offer two free computer classes: Computer Basics and Technology Awareness and Computer Empowerment for the Workplace.
+Other Continuing Education classes planned for spring include Accounting Principles, Basic Blacksmithing, Basic CPR for Healthcare Providers, Effective Teacher Training, eNotary, Guitar (Beginning), Landscaping for the Homeowner, Making Soaps Naturally, Notary Public Education, QuickBooks Pro (Intro), QuickBooks Topics Payroll, Social Media Marketing, Work Skills, and Nurse Aide I. See below for more info on many of these offerings.

 Discover how fast you will be playing chord accompaniment to folk and country songs.
 You'll quickly gain a basic knowledge of reading chord charts, tuning, strumming, chords and theory with a fingerstyle technique for a more thorough exploration of the instrument's capabilities.
 Bring your guitar to the first class!